kvgarnet/Proj5_capstone/README.md

 Additionally, common pitfalls & error messages are explained, if applicable.

 ### Base URL
 **_https://kvzhang-capstone-1213.herokuapp.com_**
 ### Authentification
 Please see [API Authentification](#authentification-bearer)
 ### How to work with each endpoint
 Prerequisites:
-On auth0 dashboard, RBAC roles needs to be ready and 3 users assigned to the roles needs to be authenticated to access different endpoints with different JWT access token.
+On auth0 dashboard, RBAC roles needs to be ready and 3 users assigned to the roles needs to be authenticated to access different endpoints with different JWT access token.see auth0 configration section for details

-If you only want to test API, you can simply take the existing bearer tokens in `config.py`.
+To test API, you can simply take the existing bearer tokens in `config.py`.

 **Authorication Endpoints**